nualn/cli_rsa/documentation/week6.md

 - Did the peer review.
 - Improved testing.
 - Improved documentation.
+- Added very basic padding to make encryption work with non-text files.

 ## Progress:
 - Test coverage increased somewhat.
 - Tests are now run with both small and large inputs.
+- Pad encryption input with a 1 byte to preserve leading zeros so that program works with non-text files.

 ## What I learned:
+- Learned about more about padding.
-- Not much.
+- Not much else.
 This week was mostly about improving testing and documentation.

 ## What was unclear/hard:
 - Is the unit testing good enough?
 I'm not sure.